Update 8 July 2020. St Mary’s and St Peter’s Churches have resumed public worship.

 Our parish office landline number is no longer monitored.
-Staff are working from home and can be contacted on 07561 334695.
-Please be patient as the volume of calls is high.
+Administrative staff are working from home and can be contacted on 07561 334695.

 In this time of pandemic